-The upcoming year must bring significant action on environmental and public health protections.
-New York is grappling with the impacts of a changing climate, massive amounts of dangerous crude oil traveling along our railways and on the Hudson River, toxic chemicals in products intended for use by children, aging drinking water and wastewater infrastructure, and thousands of contaminated properties statewide.
-Inaction on these issues will have real-world consequences for all New Yorkers, negatively impacting public health and our environment by contributing to human illness, as well as degrading our communities and quality of life.
+The upcoming years must bring significant actions to advance and ensure environment protection.
+New Yorkers grapple with the impacts of a changing climate, massive amounts of dangerous crude oil on our rails and along and on the Hudson River, proposals for new gas and oil pipelines, toxic chemicals in products for children, and aging and deteriorating drinking water and wastewater infrastructure.
+The impacts of all these issues and others damage our environment, contribute to human illness, and degrade communities and our quality of life.

-Looking forward, Environmental Advocates will build off of our success to: advance protections and defend policies that improve the health and the environment for all New Yorkers; fight for updates to life saving air and clean water standards; advocate for new measures to protect children from toxic chemicals; and work to ensure environmental priorities are at the fore of New York’s political debate.
+Looking forward, Environmental Advocates will build off of past successes to: defend and strengthen policies and programs that improve our health and the environment; fight for new standards that improve public health; advocate for new measures that protect our children; ensure that the State’s environment and energy agencies have the resources and public support to effectively regulate and enforce the law; and work to make sure our priorities are at the fore of New York’s political debate.

-Our 2015 priorities are focused on this core principle: every action New York takes now and in ensuing years must move us toward a cleaner and healthier future.
-In addition to large-scale efforts on climate, Environmental Advocates has identified national, state and local opportunities to educate and activate citizens on issues such as toxic-free children’s products and cleaning up the solid waste stream.
+Our priorities are focused on this core principle: every action New York leaders take must move us toward a cleaner and healthier future.
+In addition to large-scale efforts to protect our climate and more, Environmental Advocates will advance national, state, and local opportunities to produce laws that:

 Fighting Environmental Rollbacks

-Big polluters and their allies return to the Capitol each year to weaken, block or delay environmental protections.
-Environmental Advocates spotlights these attempts to undermine the public good, sounds the alarm with the public, media and decision-makers, and works overtime to ensure bad proposals are dead on arrival.
-In 2015 we may be called into action on several fronts, including attempts to indiscriminately roll back protections in state regulation, a reprise of last year’s attempt by the Governor to eliminate key pesticide use and sales reporting requirements, and yet another year of delay in implementation of the Diesel Emissions Reduction Act, among changes to other key programs.
+Special interests and their allies at the Capitol work each year to weaken, block, or delay environmental protections.
+Environmental Advocates identifies these assaults, sounds the alarm with the public and decision-makers, and works overtime to ensure bad proposals are dead on arrival.
+In 2016 we may be called into action on several fronts, including attempts to roll back environmental regulations, a reprise of last year’s attempt to thwart Governor Cuomo’s clean energy agenda, raids on off-budget clean energy funds (e.g., RGGI auction proceeds), and another year of delay of the Diesel Emissions Reduction Act.

 Investing in Our Environment and Health

-New York’s budget can help or harm our environment and people.
+New York’s budget can help or harm our environment and people’s health.
 We analyze and advocate for green budget items while fighting against efforts that undermine our protections.
-We’re working to support green capital investments like the Environmental Protection Fund; to ensure that the Department of Environmental Conservation has necessary resources to enforce the state’s laws; and to reform the Brownfield Tax Credit program so that public dollars will support much needed cleanup rather than subsidizing already-profitable development.
+We’re working to support green capital investments, like the Environmental Protection Fund, to ensure that the Department of Environmental Conservation has the resources needed to enforce the state’s laws, and to assist communities that are challenged by a multitude of fossil fuel infrastructure projects proposed by dirty energy interests.

-With budget cuts meaning fewer “cops on the environmental beat,” New York should once and for all make it legal for citizens to seek judicial relief from environmental threats and health hazards.
+Further, with budget cuts meaning fewer “environmental cops on the beat,” New York should once and for all make it legal for citizens to seek judicial relief from environmental threats and health hazards.